What is the Diabetes Prevention Program (DPP)?

 What were the DPP’s main findings?

 After about 3 years of follow-up, participants randomly assigned to intensive lifestyle changes reduced the development of type 2 diabetes by 58 percent compared with placebo.
 Metformin (850 mg twice a day) lowered diabetes incidence by 31 percent compared with placebo.
 For more information, see the Diabetes Prevention Program Fact Sheet.
 For a list of scientific publications by DPP researchers, see the DPP/Diabetes Prevention Program Outcomes Study (DPPOS) Study web site.

 How did the DPP transition to the DPPOS?

 After the main study results were explained to participants, the placebo and metformin groups learned about their treatment assignments and stopped taking the drug and the placebo pill for 2 weeks.
 The study offered all participants, including those who had developed diabetes, instruction in making lifestyle changes.
 The instruction consisted of a 16-session group program modeled after the training given to lifestyle changes participants in the DPP.
 The DPPOS began in September 2002.
 Those randomly assigned to metformin continued taking 850 mg of the drug twice a day unless diabetes developed and required other types of treatment or the drug was discontinued for other reasons.
 Those assigned to placebo stopped taking the placebo pill.

-The DPPOS aims to assess the long-term effects of interventions used in the Diabetes Prevention Program (DPP) on the development of type 2 diabetes and its complications.
+The DPPOS aims to assess the long-term effects of interventions used in the DPP on the development of type 2 diabetes and its complications.
 Eighty-eight percent of all surviving DPP participants who were eligible joined the DPPOS.

 What are the main findings of the DPPOS?